linker3000/Z80-Board/README.md

 * HM628128 1M (128Kx8) SRAM ('half-used' as in the original design - probably because the part is cheap or was to hand)
 * 74HCT00 Quad NAND gate - this MUST be an 74HCT part; the clock circuit is not likely to work with anything else (74LS, HC etc.)
 * Lattice GAL20V8B-25LP - programmed using a TL866II device programmer/tester
+* Each chip is decoupled by a 100nF ceramic capacitor
+* Lots of male header pins for the wirewrapping
+* IC sockets
+* See the schematic for the odd indicator LED and other miscellaneous parts

 The GAL needs programming - I used the low-cost TL866 'universal programmer' (IMPORTANT: Untick 'Encrypt Ch' otherwise the GAL may not program correctly).
 The .JED file is ready to upload to the programmer.
 If you want to edit/change the source .PLD file, you will need a copy of WinCUPL (free from https://www.microchip.com/design-centers/programmable-logic/spld-cpld/tools/software/wincupl) or another CUPL editor.

-The board in the photo is powered via the USB-to-TTL adapter, drawing a current of about 170mA - which is probably pushing the poor adapter a tad.
-Substituting CMOS parts for the CPU and SIO will reduce supply current; using a CMOS Z80 brings the load down to 100mA.

-If you use a discrete 5V supply for the board, remember to keep the GND/0V line of the USB-TTL adapter connected but disconnect its 5V line - do not try to use two power sources at the same time.

-You may find that the USB-TTL adapter resets when plugged into the board; this seems to be due to the inrush current.

-Because 4Mhz parts were used to test the design, this board is fitted with a 3.6864Mhz crystal and the serial interface runs at 57,600BPS.
-If faster spec parts are used then the board should run at the original clock speed of 7.3728Mhz, with a serial speed of 115,200BPS.
+Because 4Mhz parts were used this board is fitted with a 3.6864Mhz crystal and the serial interface runs at 57,600BPS.
+If faster spec parts are used then the board should run at the original design clock speed of 7.3728Mhz, with a serial speed of 115,200BPS.
 You might get away with overclocking a 4Mhz Z80 CPU (for a while at least!), but the SIO chips are more fussy.

+The I/O port comprises:

+* 73HCT138 3-to-8 decoder
+* 74LS245 TTL octal bus transceiver (hard wired for input only)
+* 74HCT374 octal D-type flip flop driving the LEDs
+* 6 x 1N4148 signal diode as an address decoding OR gate
+* 8 x green LEDs
+* 8 x 390 ohm resistors
+* 8 x 2K2 resistors
+* 1 x 10K resistor
+* 3 x 100nF ceramic decoupling capacitor

+Other parts:

+The CF-IDE adaptor (with 40-pin connector) was bought off eBay

+The switching voltage regulator is a Murata OKI-78SR-5/1.5-W36-C. These units are pin compatible with the classic 7805 linear regulators, but can supply up to 1.5A without needing a heatsink.

+There's a 16uF 35V tantalum decoupling capacitor on the input side of the regulator, and a 100uF 16V one on the output.

 ### More Pictures

-More details of the wirewrapping and the addition of an I/O port (74LS245 output port wiring to be completed) - circuit very similar to https://rc2014.co.uk/modules/digital-io/
+These pictures show the addition of the I/O port (74LS245 output port wiring to be completed); the circuit is very similar to the digital I/O port of the RC2014 Z80 kit: https://rc2014.co.uk/modules/digital-io/

 ![Image](z80-3.jpg)